Balance of Nature Review: An Honest Analysis + Better Alternatives (2026)

 A serving of Balance of Nature Veggies (3 capsules) is equivalent to ¼ cup of green cabbage for mineral content.

-And ¼ cup of raspberries has more than double the amount of potassium, almost double the amount of calcium, 4 times as much phosphorus, 4 times as much magnesium, almost 7 times as much iron, 10 times as much zinc and 5 times as much copper.
+And ¼ cup of raspberries has more than double the potassium, almost double the calcium, 4 times as much phosphorus, 4 times as much magnesium, almost 7 times as much iron, 10 times as much zinc, and 5 times as much copper.

 In fact, these common fruits look like superfoods next to the Balance of Nature Fruit capsules.